Last updated: 11 September 2020

 In some cases, not everyone who receives these payments will automatically be eligible.
 While most individuals receiving Pension Credit will also receive the cold weather allowance, there are additional criteria for other categories.

-For example, if you get Income Support or income-based Jobseeker’s Allowance, you’ll usually also receive Cold Weather Payments if you fall into one of the following categories:
+For example, if you get Income Support or income-based Jobseeker’s Allowance, you’ll only qualify for Cold Weather Payments if you also fall into one of the following categories:

 You have a disabled child